Hórreo: Types

-Hórreo-like granaries in Europe
+Similar granaries in Europe

 Similar granaries were common throughout Atlantic Europe: Northwest Iberian Peninsula, France, the British Isles, Scandinavia.

-There are espigueiros or canastros in northern Portugal (the most famous concentration is located in Soajo).

 French Savoy has its regard, also encountered in the Swiss Valais (raccard) and the Italian Aosta Valley (rascard).
 Norway has its stabbur, Sweden its härbre or more precisely stolphärbre or stolpbod.
 Hambars are found in the Balkans, and serender in northern Turkey.

 Similar buildings (barns) on staddle stones are found in Southern England.